-- This report describes the possible impact of the 501Y.V1 variant and vaccination for Belgium and illustrates the importance of epidemic control in the period to come. - Due to its larger transmission potential, the 501Y.V1 variant is expected to completely take over the old variants by mid-March.
-Due to large uncertainty on the transmission characteristics exerted by the 501Y.V1 variant, we explore increases in transmission of 30 %, 50 % and 70 %.
-The variant might cause, if the current transmission dynamics are sustained, a challenge but not an insurmountable problem for epidemic control. - Lifting measures can, in spite of the ongoing vaccination campaign, still lead to a third wave.
-However, postponing deconfinement allows the vaccination campaign to offset the increased transmission risk and associated disease burden.
-It is therefore essential to release influential measures to reduce transmission rather later than sooner. - Vaccination and seasonality (currently not modelled) are expected to have a positive impact on the incidence of new hospitalisations in the coming period.
-However, recent evidence from the UK indicated that the 501Y.V1 variant is associated with a higher per-case probability of severe and lethal disease.
-This latter aspect has been ignored in the simulations in this document. - Our results are consistent with results obtained in UK, NL and CH (cfr: Recover and EpiPose consortium meeting reports).
+- This report describes the combined impact of different social distancing scenarios, the 501Y.V1 variant and the ongoing vaccination campaign in Belgium and illustrates the importance of epidemic control in the period up to August 1, 2021. - Changing social distancing behaviour as a result of lifting measures too soon might, in spite of the ongoing vaccination campaign, still lead to a substantial fourth hospitalization wave.
+However, postponing behavioural changes that increase viral transmission allows the vaccination campaign to offset the transmission risk and associated disease burden. - Vaccination and seasonality (currently not modelled) are expected to have a positive impact on the incidence of new hospitalisations in the coming period.
+However, recent evidence from the UK and Denmark indicated that the 501Y.V1 variant is associated with a higher per-case probability of severe and lethal disease.
+The SIMID and UNamur models explicitly account for a VOC-related increase in transmission and per-case probability of hospitalization, while the UGent model implicitly captures the overall increase.